wpsocio/wp-projects/plugins/wptelegram-login/src/readme.txt

 = Manual installation =

 Manual installation method requires downloading the plugin and uploading it to your web server via your favorite FTP application.
 The official WordPress documentation contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

+= Updating =

+Automatic updates should work smoothly, but we still recommend you back up your site.

 == Changelog ==